William F. Dean: Personal life

 Dean met Mildred Dern of Salt Lake City, Utah, when one of Dern's friends was injured in a fall from one of Dean's polo ponies during his tour between 1923 and 1926 at Fort Douglas.
 The two were married in 1926.
 The couple had two children, Majorie June Dean, born in 1927, and William Dean Jr., born 1929.
 June married Robert Williams, a US Army Captain, while William Jr. attended West Point Academy in 1950.
+William Dean Jr. served in the United States Forces Korea (Air Force, Kunsan Air Base).
+In 1963, he visited at the house of the farmer, Park Jong-goo who provided shelter to William F. Dean after Battle of Taejon and conveyed heartiest appreciation to Park Jong-goo.

 Dean maintained an athletic lifestyle for much of his life, picking up weightlifting and running when he was young, coaching basketball and, in his later years, he played tennis.
 He maintained a steady athletic regimen for the majority of his life, even insisting upon it during his imprisonment.

 In his later life, Dean maintained a self-deprecating outlook on his actions in Korea and maintained he did not feel he deserved the Medal of Honor.
 Of his time in Korea, Dean later said, "I wouldn't have awarded myself a wooden star for what I did as a commander."
 In his autobiography, he opted instead to highlight the command decisions he regretted making and contend, "There were heroes in Korea, but I was not one of them."